Food and Clothing

 For the homeless, CFR distributes specially packaged foods that do not require refrigerated storage, can openers or cooking.
 In addition, CFR provides special food baskets for Thanksgiving, Eid al-Fitr and Christmas to make those holidays brighter for our neighbors.

 When available, we also provide children’s diapers and cleaning, personal-hygiene products as well as home health care items (canes, adult incontinence items, skin care, etc.) when they are available

 Care for Real Clothes Closet

-Care for Real runs a clothes closet that distributes “gently used” donated clothing free of charge to clients.
-A special effort is made to have warm coats, hats, scarves and gloves available for needy neighborhood school children.
+CFR runs a clothes closet that distributes new and “gently used” clothing free of charge to clients.
+A special effort is made to have warm coats, hats, scarves, and gloves available for needy neighborhood school children.
 Last year, approximately 300 children received the clothes they needed to make it through the winter.
 These children also received backpacks and school supplies at the start of the academic year.